vincvdwal/crust-craft/README.md

 Click the “Build” icon (checkboard) in VS Code’s PlatformIO toolbar.
 The output will be displayed in the Build Log pane.
-Success → you’ll see: Build Done and an `firmware.bin` file under `.pio/build`.
+Success → you’ll see: "Build Done and an `firmware.bin` file under `.pio/build`."

 ## Uploading to the ESP via VS Code